gorsuch/redismq/README.md

 # RedisMQ

-An implementation of topic exchanges using Redis.
+A cheap and naive implementation of topic exchanges on top of Redis.

 ## Installation